top of page

 Community Revitalization

 ReNew is a 501(c)3 non-profit organization that seeks to transform and empower struggling communities.
-Our mission is to come alongside community leaders and residents by offering programs that work collaboratively with local businesses to increase jobs, provide affordable home ownership for those in need, and build career pathways for students, all with the goal of igniting a tipping point toward community revitalization.
+Our mission is to come alongside community leaders and residents by offering programs that work collaboratively with local businesses to increase jobs, provide attainable home ownership for those in need, and build career pathways for students, all with the goal of igniting a tipping point toward community revitalization.

 Rebuilding and Restoring Hope